MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 :::image type="content" source="media/dashboard-customize-visuals/map.png" alt-text="map visual type.":::

-To render the map visual, you first need to select the type of location you're going to use. there are 2 options:
+To render the map visual, you must first select the type of location you're going to use. there are 2 options:
 Use 2 columns - Latitude and Logitude
 USe 1 column - Geo point